-- Research: Before traveling, research the areas you plan to visit.
+- Before traveling, research the areas you plan to visit.
 Understand the local customs, culture, and any areas that might be considered unsafe.

 - Stay Vigilant: Always be aware of your surroundings.
 Avoid walking alone at night and stick to well-lit and populated areas.